Sooph-knmi/demo_repo/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have ran this on single GPU
 - [ ] I have ran this on multi-GPU or multi-node
 - [ ] I have ran this to work on LUMI (or made sure the changes work independently.)

+## Tag possible reviewers
+You can @-tag people to review this PR in addition to formal review requests.